Frequently Asked Questions

 What If My Teen Refuses?

-During our free consultation, you and I will discuss your perception of your teen's interest in counseling.
-Typically, even when my teen clients initially present as reluctant, after the first (sometimes second) visit, we generate a strong alliance, and there are no issues with interest in the session.
-Of course, autonomy and client right are paramount, and if your teen ultimately refuses treatment, even if I was willing to see them, I would not be effective.
+During our consultation, you and I will discuss your perception of your teen's interest in counseling.
+Typically, even when my teen clients initially present as reluctant, after the first (sometimes second) visit, we generate a strong alliance, and there are no issues with interest in attending sessions.
+Autonomy and client right are paramount, and if your teen refuses treatment, even if I was willing to see them, I would not be effective.
 While we, as parents, can "make" our children do a lot, we cannot force them to speak.

 Will You Tell Me What You Discuss With My Teen?